Ehlinger leads No. 14 Texas romp over UTEP 59-3 - WHIZ News

 Ehlinger finished with 426 yards.
-He left the game midway through the third quarter with Colt McCoy’s single-game records for yards (470) and touchdowns (six) easily within reach if he’d stayed on the field.
+He left the game midway through the third quarter with Colt McCoy’s single-game records for yards (470) and touchdowns (six) easily within reach had he stayed on the field.

 Moore’s first touchdown since 2018 came on an inside route when he burst past one diving defender and outran two more with an easy path to the end zone.
 Ehlinger’s final touchdown pass came on a 6-yard toss to walk-on Kai Money in the final seconds of the first half.